View

 </html>

-For more information, refer to Blade.
+For more documentation, refer to Blade.

-Example of ThinkPHP Template Engine
+ThinkPHP Template Example

-Modify the config/view.php as follows:
+Modify the configuration in config/view.php to:

 <?php